 To apply any green concealer, simply pat it onto the red areas, set with a powder (preferably in a matching green hue if possible - T.LeClerc makes an excellent one) and finish with your everyday foundation.
 You might wish to add a light dusting of powder over your foundation for a more flawless look.

-- Make Up For Ever Corrective Make-Up Base SPF 18: Enriched with everything from sunscreen to nourishing, lightweight moisturizers, the green base is formulated to tone down redness and is recommended for individuals with rosacea.
+Clinique Redness Solutions Makeup Foundation SPF 15: Enriched with sunscreen and nourishing probiotics, the green base is formulated to tone down redness and is recommended for individuals with flushed skin.

-- Physician's Formula Powder Finish Concealer Stick SPF 15: This oil-free stick is great for tossing in a purse.
+- Physician's Formula Gentle Cover: This little tube can be carried conveniently in a purse to use for quick touch ups.
 Perfect for concealing imperfections, it's easy to slick on and is hypoallergenic and ideal for sensitive skin.
-However, it's best used as a supplement to a more substantial green concealer (such as Make Up For Ever's, above) if your rosacea is severe.
+However, it's best used as a supplement to a more substantial green concealer (such as the Clinique product above if your rosacea is severe.